The Role of the Worker Bee

 • wax glands

-One of the major roles of the worker bee is to collect resources needed by the colony.
-One important resource is pollen.
-Pollen is the only protein source for the colony.
-They must have pollen in order to rear young or brood.
+A major function of the worker bee is to collect hive resources.
+One important resource is pollen-their only protein source.
+They must have pollen in order to rear young or bee brood.

-Workers are responsible for protecting the hive and they have the tool to do the job- a stinger.
-Unlike the smooth stinger of a wasp, the bee has a barbed stinger.
-It becomes embedded in the skin of mammals and injects a full load of venom.
+Unlike the smooth stinger of a wasp, worker honey bees have a barbed stinger that embeds in the skin of mammals and injects a full load of venom.

-While there are many different tasks to do, the actual jobs performed changes.
-Worker bees do not perform the same jobs for their entire life.
+While there are many different tasks performed by worker bees, their job assignments change over time.
+They do not perform the same jobs for their entire lives (contrary to what the Bee Movie may tell you.)

 Cleaning and Polishing: Day 1-3

-Worker honey bees inside hive making honey and storing pollen image.
+Worker honey bees inside hive making cleaning, feeding young and storing pollen.

 House Duties: Day 3-16